fonnesbeck/Bios6301/slides/lecture1_git.md

     git pull
     git merge new_feature

+This applies even when the same document (or even the same sections of a document) are being edited by multiple people.

 # Presenter Notes

-Git allows individuals to work separately, but then be able to merge their work with either the work of others or their own previous work in a logical, streamlined fashion.
-This applies even when the same document (or even the same sections of a document) are being edited by multiple people.

 ---